 SHIP YOUR REPAIR

 We want you to feel comfortable shipping us your repair, but would ask that you please call us first so we can describe to you the best way to pack it for shipment.
 Clocks are fragile, but if you take a couple of simple precautions your clock will ship comfortably & safely.
 We can also advise you on insurance amounts.
 If you have access to a digital camera and can e-mail us a picture of the clock, we can be more precise in our instructions.
-E-mail addresses: email@example.com
+E-mail address: email@example.com

 Some shipping basics include: